davidlee/qmk_firmware/keyboards/planck/keymaps/davidlee/readme.md

 inspiration taken from many sources (miryoku, callum, seniply, etc).

 features & design considerations:
-- optimised for mac os x, Colemak-DH, typing English / programming, US layout.
-- aims to strike a pragmatic balance between consistency, minimalism and flexibility
+- optimised for: Mac OS; Colemak-DH; writing and programming in English.
+- consistent, minimal, powerful.
+Evolved over months of daily use.
+- intelligent utilisation of thumbs (space, shift, tab, enter, layers) with room to extend
-- a number pad layer also provides access to symbols
+- number pad layer for numbers and symbols.
+- home row mods, highly tuned to avoid interference with regular typing
+- mouse emulation, available both as a transient and locked layer
-- mouse emulation, caps word & backspace word available via combos
+- caps word & backspace word, available via combos in base layer
-- supports number pad, pointer emulation, navigation, media controls, and function keys
-- a QWERTY layer for gaming
+- QWERTY layer for gaming
-- just as useful (except for games where access to numbers is important) w/ only 3x6 + 3 thumb keys per hand (i.e. Planck, Corne compatible)

-- home row mods
-  - after a lot of tuning and a detour of removing them completely, they're actually working for me without interfering with normal typing
-  - NAV, PTR and NUM layers all include left hand home row mods without mod-tap
-  - all mods are usable via alternative locations
+- Corne compatible

 - best with:
                   - Raycast, in combination with custom `Meh+alpha` shortcuts, for launching applications
   - Karabiner, for Fn key support and mapping F keys to functionality like dictation & mission control